Skip to main content

 6. Click the Create project button.

-At this point, you'll be redirected to the Database page where you will need to wait for a few seconds while the status of your database changes from PROVISIONING, to ACTIVATING to CONNECTED.
+At this point, you'll be redirected to the Database page where you will need to wait for a few seconds while the status of your database changes from PROVISIONING to CONNECTED.

 Once the green CONNECTED label appears, your database is ready to use!